Pageclip/node-pageclip/README.md

 Create a PageClip Object.

 * `apiKey` (String) - found in the web interface of PageClip.
-Note that `apiKey` must be the API specific key.
-Your public key will not work!
+Note that `apiKey` must be the private API key.
+Your public siteKey will not work!

 ```js
 const PageClip = require('pageclip')